pikepdf/pikepdf/docs/index.rst

 pure Python: it is impure and proud of it.

 PyMuPDF is a PDF library with impressive capabilities.
-However, its AGPL license its much more restrictive than pikepdf, and its dependency on static libraries makes it difficult to include in open source Linux or BSD distributions.
+However, its AGPL license is much more restrictive than pikepdf, and its dependency on static libraries makes it difficult to include in open source Linux or BSD distributions.

 In use